chrisvdg/solder_fume_extractor/README.md

 Which I assume was based of this guide:
 http://highlowtech.org/?p=1695

-**NOTE**: I used a 1 MHz clock instead of 8 Mhz in the guides, as this resulted in the lowest fan noise.
+**NOTE**: I used a 1 MHz clock instead of the 8 MHz used in the guides, as this resulted in the lowest fan noise.

 Using 8 or 16 MHz works fine too, but you may need to accepts the PWM fan noise or place a capacitor over the fan output.